tabarnakos/multi-pc-sync/README.md

 ## 7. Permissions and Metadata (if applicable)
 - [ ] Permissions changed on one side
-- [✅] Timestamps changed without content change (does not support file move at the moment)
+- [✅] Timestamps changed without content change
 - [ ] Ownership or extended attributes changed

 ## 8. Edge Cases